Christopher Ibayi

-Christopher Ibayi (born 18 July 1995) is a professional footballer who plays as a striker for Swiss Super League club Thun.
+Christopher Ibayi (born 18 July 1995) is a professional footballer who plays as a striker for Moroccan club MAS.
 Born in France, he plays for the Congo national team.

 Early life

 Ibayi was born in 1995 in France.
 He is the son of former footballer Edmond Ibayi.

 Career

 In 2022, Ibayi signed for French side Rouen.
 In 2024, he signed for French side Ajaccio.

 On 25 January 2025, Ibayi joined Thun in Switzerland on a two-and-a-half-year contract.
+He helped Thun win the 2024–25 Swiss Challenge League, and the following season their first ever first division title, the 2025–26 Swiss Super League.

 Style of play

 Ibayi mainly operates as a striker.
 He has been known for his defensive involvement.

 Personal life

-Ibayi is a native of Porto-Vecchio, France.
+Ibayi is a native of Porto-Vecchio, France and is of Congolese descent.
 He is a Christian.